-For its first fifty or so years, Seal Beach (Bay City) was just the Old Townj tract of land south of current Pacific Coast Highway from Anaheim Landing to the Orange County line.
+For its first fifty or so years, Seal Beach (Bay City) was just the Old Town tract of land south of current Pacific Coast Highway from Anaheim Landing to the Long Beach/Los Angeles County line.
 Everything north of there until you reached Garden Grove Boulevard was the I.W.
 Hellman Ranch.
-It is now the site of the Naval Weapons Station (built in 1944), the homes on The Hill (1952-57), Leisure World (1961-63), the North American Rockwell/Boeing Company campus (1962), the Police Department, and finally Heron Point.
-(2002).
+It is now the site of the Naval Weapons Station (built in 1944), the homes on The Hill (1952-57), Leisure World (1961-63), the North American Rockwell/Boeing Company campus (1962), the Police Department, and finally Heron Point (2002).

 Prior to its development, the Hellman Ranch was its own self-sustaining community.
 One person who knew it intimately was Hugh Tyler, whose father was a long-time foreman on the old Hellman ranch from the 1930s until its closure when the last of its land was sold to North American Rockwell.
 Hugh Tyler basically grew up on the ranch.
 He and I first spoke around 2012 when I was doing research for my book, Seal Beach: A Brief History, and he recently called me to say he had written a memory of his days growing up on the ranch and asked if I would take a look at it for him, fill in some gaps, and if I found it worthy to make sure it was made available to people interested in those days.
 Below is his original story.
 I have only added a few notes to correct some facts he would have no way of knowing.

 The Hellman Ranch property at Seal Beach, California was purchased by I. W. Hellman

 in 1886.
 It was virgin land that had to be drained, cleared, and developed for cultivation.
 1

 Most of the work was done using horse-drawn equipment.
 There was one self-propelled steam-powered machine that was used to excavate the many drainage ditches that were